jamischarles/til/replit/product-ideas.md

 drag/modify some key parts and you can see the immediate feedback roles) With wide margin that explains the code.

+## Features I want
+* Mark across files like vim has
+* JS codehints should be up to date (like ?.)
+* my context-aware diff...
+* find debugger statements that aren't commented out...

 Also prevents you from breaking it a certain way.

 Bonus: highlight certain parts a certain color for margin explanation.